Julia-meets-String-Theory/FTheoryTools.jl/docs/src/index.md

 # Welcome to FTheoryTools

+## Status

+This project has been integrated into [OSCAR](https://oscar.computeralgebra.de/).
+Future development will therefore happen in the [OSCAR repository](https://github.com/oscar-system/Oscar.jl).
+More information is available in the latest OSCAR documentation.
+See [here](https://docs.oscar-system.org/dev/) for the documentation of the latest development version.
+The documentation of the latest stable release is available [here](https://docs.oscar-system.org/stable/).

 ## Goal

 The package FTheoryTools.jl aims to automate a number of recurring and (at least in part) tedious computations in F-theory model building